-Hidden in the sparse woods in Willow, Alaska is a bizarrely singular home known by locals as the Dr. Seuss House, though that isn’t what its creator calls it.
+Hidden in the sparse woods outside Talkeetna, Alaska, is a bizarrely singular home known by locals as the Dr. Seuss House, though that isn’t what its creator calls it.
 While this whimsical house has no direct relation to the famed author, it is easy to see how the structure got its nickname.

 Situated in the small town of Talkeetna, Alaska, the fantastical house is what most of us would describe as something we’ve see in a Dr. Seuss book.
 Unlike anything Dr. Seuss wrote about, however, this “house is real, it’s not a fantasy” says Phillip Weidner, creator, builder, and owner of the towering home, which stands 185 feet high.